little-pinecone/jwt-spring-boot-angular-scaffolding/README.md

 * [Securing your Spring Boot and Angular app with JWT #1 – Introduction](https://keepgrowing.in/java/springboot/securing-your-spring-boot-and-angular-app-with-jwt-1-introduction/)
 * [Securing your Spring Boot and Angular app with JWT #2 – Backend](https://keepgrowing.in/java/springboot/securing-your-spring-boot-and-angular-app-with-jwt-2-backend/)
 * [Securing your Spring Boot and Angular app with JWT #3 – Frontend](https://keepgrowing.in/angular/securing-your-spring-boot-and-angular-app-with-jwt-3-frontend/)
+* [Fix “Invalid CSRF token” error – add the XSRF-TOKEN header in Angular](https://keepgrowing.in/angular/fix-invalid-csrf-token-error-add-the-xsrf-token-header-in-angular/) (when you enable csrf protection in `SecurityConfig::configure`)

 ## Getting Started